 Financial Preparation is Key!

-I sufficiently prepped myself emotionally and financially prior to starting CRNA school.
-I did a travel nursing position in the OHU (Open Heart Unit) on top of my normal CVICU job and a per diem home pharmaceutical educational position.
-I worked my butt off to pay off my impulse car purchase of $22k in two years and also another $10k in credit card debt I racked up throughout college.
-(Quick Tip: Don’t use your first couple of nursing checks for that down payment on a car!
-It’s so tempting when you finally make money, but if you’re worried about finances, save the car purchase until after CRNA school!)
-To do this, I used my travel RN income towards my car, making large payments every month.
-I used my main job’s income to pay my bills.
+I used my travel RN income towards my car, making large payments every month.
+I used my main job's income to pay my bills.
 During this time, I worked, slept, and ate.
-I didn’t go out, I didn’t spend my money on a daily coffee, I made my lunches and I didn’t travel much.
+I didn't go out, I didn't spend my money on a daily coffee, I made my lunches and I didn't travel much.
 It sucked, but it worked.
-Once I paid my car and credit cards, I started saving portions of my travel RN income for trips and extra money I’d need for fun things during school breaks.
-Mind you, at this point I hadn’t even applied to school… preparation and planning is soo important!
-(SN: I seriously need to blog about travel nursing… it’s a major key especially for my CVICU nurses out there!)
+Once I paid my car and credit cards, I started saving portions of my travel RN income for trips and extra money I'd need for fun things during school breaks.
+Mind you, at this point I hadn't even applied to school... preparation and planning is soo important!

-I took about 12 credits of DNP pre-requisites non-matriculated at the CRNA school I wanted to go to.
-I took generic classes like conceptual foundations, scientific writing and research to make sure they’d have a higher chance of transferring if I changed my mind.
+I took about 9 credits of DNP prerequisites non-matriculated at the CRNA school I wanted to go to.
+I took classes like Advanced Patho, Scientific Writing and Research to make sure they'd have a higher chance of transferring if I changed my mind.
 The great part about that is my job offered 70% tuition reimbursement for courses taken at an outside university.
-This not only saved me money, but it also saved me time, as my schedule isn’t as crazy as my classmates.
+This not only saved me money, but it also saved me time, as my schedule isn't as crazy as my classmates.
 I have more time to focus on my core anesthesia classes than worry about that 20 page paper for my research class.

 Without that debt I felt better to venture off to school.
 I received a grant and there are also few scholarships available.
 I take out federal loans and a grad PLUS loan that covers my bills if needed (I'm still working per diem because I like to travel and I need spending cash).
 Any financial aid I don't use, I give back.